wrnkt/lazyvim/README.md

 ### Font Installation

-If you care you also need a patched system font to show LSP icons and stuff in the terminal.
-You can pull [this repo](https://github.com/ryanoasis/nerd-fonts) of patched fonts down and use the `./install.sh` script to install the fonts.
+If you care, you also need a patched system font to show LSP icons, hints, and other stuff in the terminal.
+You can pull
+[this repo](https://github.com/ryanoasis/nerd-fonts) of patched fonts down and use the `./install.sh` script to install them.
 Or you can patch a font of your choice with the new glyphs.
 I just use the already patched Iosevka.

 ```sh
 # Get the font repo